Northstrix/Serpent_in_CBC_mode_for_microcontrollers/Readme.md

   ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-Parts of the code written by me are covered by the MIT License:
+Part of the code written by me (Northstrix) is covered by the MIT License:

 MIT License